architect/arc.codes/src/shared/en/aws/guides-sharing-common-code.md

 # Sharing Common Code

-> Applications tend to share logic across cloud functions.
-The best way to do this is by creating a module you can share between them.
+## Share modules, templates, and other files across cloud functions

+Applications tend to share logic, templates, and other assets.
+Architect gives you a simple, seamless way to share things across your project's many functions.

 Given the following `.arc` file: